avast/gradle-docker-compose-plugin/README.md

 Simplifies usage of [Docker Compose](https://www.docker.com/docker-compose) for local development and integration testing in [Gradle](https://gradle.org/) environment.

-`composeUp` task starts the application and wait till all exported TCP ports are open (so till the application is ready).
+`composeUp` task starts the application and waits till all exported TCP ports are open (so till the application is ready).
 Then it exposes assigned host and ports of particular containers in `dockerCompose.servicesInfos` property. `composeDown` task stops the application and removes the containers.
 These tasks can be executed manually or before/after tests.

 # Usage
 The plugin must be applied on project that contains `docker-compose.yml` file.
 It supposses that [Docker Engine](https://www.docker.com/docker-engine) and [Docker Compose](https://www.docker.com/docker-compose) are installed.
 The plugin calls these tools simply using [Project.exec()](https://docs.gradle.org/current/dsl/org.gradle.api.Project.html#org.gradle.api.Project:exec(groovy.lang.Closure)) method.